International-Data-Spaces-Association/IDSA-Rulebook/999_Summary_Outlook.md

 # Summary and outlook

-The IDSA Rulebook recognizes the growing need for structural approaches to accessing and sharing data while maintaining data sovereignty.
+The IDSA Rulebook recognises the growing need for structural approaches to accessing and sharing data while maintaining data sovereignty.
 The use of guiding principles helps identify solutions for this growing market.
 It includes the understanding of the plurality the current